Bethells Beach (Te Henga) and Lake Wainamu Guide

 Getting from Auckland to Bethells Beach is easy for anyone with a car.
-The short drive is only around 45minutes depending on traffic and is essentially directly west of Auckland.
-Bethells Beach is also close to Piha Beach so visiting both beaches is a great day trip from Auckland.
+The short drive is only around 45 minutes (depending on traffic) and is essentially directly west of Auckland.
+Bethells Beach is also close to Piha Beach so visiting both beaches makes for a great day trip from Auckland.

 Visiting on a tour: If you don’t have a car then you can also visit Bethells Beach on a guided tour from Auckland.
 This small-group tour will take you to a couple of different west coast beaches as well as waterfalls and other hidden gems that even I haven’t found!

 Renting a car: If you’re visiting Bethells Beach from Auckland with a couple of other people, renting a car for the day will be cheaper than paying for a tour – and probably more fun too!

 Bethells Beach Opening Hours

 Bethells Beach is open from 7 am to 9:30 pm between Labour day (mid-October) and Easter (mid-April).
 During the winter months, it is open from 7 am to 7 pm.

 If you are parked in the carpark after it closes and the gates are locked, you will have to pay for the ranger to come out and unlock the gate.
 So, be sure the leave on time!

 There is one large carpark at the entrance to Bethells Beach that has room for around 50 cars.
 This carpark is unsealed and unmarked.
 Parking is free!

 Bethells Beach is quite a remote place and there is only one small café located in the car park.
 This small shop sells things like water, coffee, and small meals.
 It is, however, a food truck, so at times during the week when visitor numbers are low, it may not be there.

 There are toilets located at the carpark as well as an outdoor shower for washing off after a swim.
 These are free of charge.